segmentio/segment-docs/src/connections/destinations/catalog/tiktok-conversions/index.md

 {% include content/plan-grid.md name="actions" %}

-The TikTok Conversions Destination enables advertisers to send Segment events to directly to TikTok.
+The TikTok Conversions Destination enables advertisers to send Segment events directly to TikTok.
 Data shared can power TikTok solutions like dynamic product ads, custom targeting, campaign optimization and attribution.
-Advertisers will be able to see their event data in TikTok Events Manager.
+Advertisers can see their event data in TikTok Events Manager.

 ## Benefits of TikTok Conversions
 The TikTok Conversions destination provides the following benefits: